-|Single Premium||Yes||Single premiums policies can be particularly costly as you don't actually pay a one-time fee.
+|Single premium||Yes||Single-premium policies can be particularly costly because you don't actually pay a one-time fee.
 Instead, the total cost of coverage is added to your outstanding balance, meaning you pay interest on it.|

-|Monthly Premium||No||Your policy has a "premium rate” which is essentially the cost per $100 of debt.
+|Monthly premium||No||Your policy has a "premium rate," which is essentially the cost per $100 of debt.
 As your balance changes each month, so do your premiums.|

 After your death, a family member will typically only need to cover outstanding loans if:

-|Maximum Death Benefit||Over $1 million||$250,000, varies by insurer||$25,000, varies by insurer||Loan amount|
+|Maximum death benefit||Over $1 million||$250,000, varies by insurer||$25,000, varies by insurer||Loan amount|

 |Beneficiary||Your choice||Your choice||Your choice||Lender|

-|Underwriting||Health questions & medical exam||Health questions, no medical exam||No health questions, no medical exam||No health questions, no medical exam|
+|Underwriting||Health questions and medical exam||Health questions, no medical exam||No health questions, no medical exam||No health questions, no medical exam|

-|Length of Coverage||Fixed term, 5 to 35 years||Fixed term or lifelong||Lifelong||Length of loan|
+|Length of coverage||Fixed term, 5 to 35 years||Fixed term or lifelong||Lifelong||Length of loan|

 Insurers can't screen for pre-existing conditions, such as heart disease or cancer, so they have to assume you're high-risk.
 The one upside to credit life insurance is that the death benefit is equal to the loan amount.
-This is in contrast to guaranteed acceptance coverage which is typically limited to less than $25,000.
-So, for example, if you want coverage for a $200,000 outstanding mortgage balance and can't qualify for term or no medical exam life insurance, credit life insurance would be your best (and only) option.
+This is in contrast to guaranteed acceptance coverage, which is typically limited to less than $25,000.
+So, for example, if you want coverage for a $200,000 outstanding mortgage balance and can't qualify for term life insurance or no-medical-exam life insurance, then credit life insurance would be your best (and only) option.